zachchong/tp/docs/UserGuide.md

 > ```

 Examples:
-* `nextInterview` Displays the most upcoming scheduled interview "[Meta Interview] on 15 Oct 2050 2:30PM at Meta HQ."
+* `nextInterview` Displays the most upcoming scheduled interview for example, "[Meta Interview] on 15 Oct 2050 2:30PM at Meta HQ."
 <br/><br/>

 ### Add category(s) to a person : `addCat`